tpetricek/cv/data/collaboration.md

   - institution: UNCE, MFF UK
   - role: Junior Researcher
   - label: Studying programming and interactive systems from a broader inter-disciplinary perspective.
+  - outputs:
+    * Talk *Interactive Programming as a Shift from Language to Gesture* at a project conference in autumn 2024.

 # [Industry talks](#talks)